Home / Blog /

 Embed mindfulness, meditation, and resilience into the corporate culture.

-Promote and leverage your well-being program.
+Promote and leverage your well-being program benefits.

 The mind-body connection is undeniable—when we’re feeling healthy, we’re more resilient and less stressed.
-So, be sure to promote your well-being program’s resources for increasing resilience, boosting physical activity, and eating well.
+So, be sure to promote your well-being program’s resources for increasing resilience, improving mental health, boosting physical activity, and eating well.
 Wellness challenges that inspire employees—and give them permission—to step away from their desks and move throughout the day are also a great idea.

 Andrea Herron